murraycadzow/2021-obss-day3/_episodes/04-popgen.md

 > plotQ(data,showindlab = TRUE,useindlab=TRUE,exportpath=paste(getwd(),"/",sep=""))
 ```

 That should create a structure image `populations.structure.out_f.png` in your structure folder.
 Use the path navigator on the left to reach your folder to be able to visualise the picture by double-clicking on it.
-Eah column is a sample.
+Each column is a sample.
 Individuals are assigned to up to 4 different clusters to maximise the explained genetic variance.
 They are represented in 4 different colours.

 • Do you see a similar structuring than in the PCA analysis?